alelles16/django-challenge-main/README.md

 - Docker compose
 - PostgreSQL 15

-In this project we will use docker and docker-compose to facilitate the installation and replication of the development environment, define volumes and custom networks.
+In this project we're using docker and docker-compose to facilitate the installation and replication of the development environment, define volumes and custom networks.

 `docker-compose build`